UK Modern Slavery Act 2015 s.54 — Interactive Investigation

 Building the Picture

-You have limited time and resources.
-You can investigate three of the five intelligence sources below before Hartley’s Thursday deadline.
-Each reveals different information — but you cannot pursue all five.
+Limited time.
+You can investigate three of the five sources below before Hartley’s Thursday deadline.

 Choose carefully.
-What you don’t investigate remains unknown.
+What you don’t investigate stays unknown.

-The contract contains no right-to-audit clause covering Tier 2 sub-suppliers.
-Meridian’s code of conduct is not contractually required to flow down to sub-suppliers.
-Termination requires 6 months’ notice — Ashford cannot exit quickly even if it wants to.
+No right-to-audit clause covering Tier 2.
+Meridian’s code isn’t contractually required to flow down to sub-suppliers.
+Termination requires 6 months’ notice — no quick exit.

 🗣